Home Sitemap Contact Us

 Bastrop is pro-development.
 We see this moratorium as an opportunity to protect our city and to create a roadmap for responsible development that honors our authentic past and prepares for our sustainable future.

-We know there will be project-level questions, and our staff has time blocked every Thursday morning throughout the moratorium to meet with developers.
-Please email us by Tuesday at noon to RSVP for that week’s Thursday morning meeting.
+We know there will be project-level questions, and our staff is available to meet with developers one-on-one to discuss specific projects.
+Contact information for the Planning and Development Department can be found at www.cityofbastrop.org/page/plan.home.
 There will be some qualified exemptions and exceptions, but we will work through that process as defined by the approved ordinances.

 The following steps must be completed to apply for an Exception: